F5Networks/f5-declarative-onboarding/docs/declarations/bigiq-examples.rst

 See the |bigiq| documentation for more detailed information on License pool types.
 See |compat| for information on BIG-IQ and Declarative Onboarding compatibility

+..
+NOTE:: In DO 1.17, we updated the example declarations so the BIG-IP password in the License class matches the one set in the User class, as required by DO.

 .. _bigiq1: